Get in Touch

 • Clustering as a machine learning task

-• The k-means clustering algorithm
+• The k-means algorithm for clustering

-• Selecting the appropriate number of clusters
+• Choosing the appropriate number of clusters

 6. Measuring performance for classification